Lucia at home, Alcatraz Avenue, Oakland July 1989 (Copyright © 2009 by Alastair M. Johnston)

 She also enjoyed her work in the emergency room, particularly when the tragi-comic entered, like the guy who slipped on a banana peel.
 Or the jockey who'd been thrown from his horse which resulted in a lyrical story about him ("My Jockey").

 One of her best friends was Huey Newton's mom, Amelia.
 Newton was of course co-founder of the Black Panther Party in 1967, but in the 1980s, his life spiraled downwards.
-He ran a red light a block from here, at Telegraph and Parker, where cops regularly sit to pick off drivers speeding back to Oakland.
+He ran a red light a couple of blocks from here, at Telegraph and Parker, where cops regularly sit to pick off drivers speeding back to Oakland.
 The cops found a gun in his car and busted him as he was on probation for possession of crack cocaine.
 Back on the street, he was murdered in a drug deal.
 Lucia went to his funeral: it was a mob scene.
 She struggled to get to the church.
 "Let the white lady through," someone yelled.
 "It's Huey's aunt, his aunt is coming through."
 I told her to write his biography, or at last get down what she knew in her own words.
 It would have been a remarkable take on the revolutionary as only she could have written, but perhaps for once it was too tragic.

 "My Jockey" appeared in The Berkeley Monthly and won the Jack London Award for best short story in 1984.
 The losers griped that it was really too short to qualify!
 Lucia called me, terrified.
 I have to go to this lunch and make a speech, will you come with me? she asked.
 The lunch was at Spenger's Seafood Grotto, a long-established Berkeley institution.
 We sat in the darkened cave of a banqueting hall, though it was a lovely summer day outside.
 Where are the windows? we wondered.
 The lunch was de-boned chicken.
 Somehow, they left the word "rubber" out of the title.
 Then the MC got up.
 He was a parody of a 1950s Lion's Club roast host in a loud plaid jacket, a bullet haircut and hornrims.
 He had a grey complexion and looked like he drank a quart of vodka a day.
 He looks like Dennis the Menace's dad, I murmured.
-No, he looks like a wife-beater and child molestor, Lucia muttered back.
+No, he looks like a wife-beater and child molester, Lucia muttered back.
 Well, who do we have here? he asked looking right at us.
 Lucia was struck dumb.
 Er, I'm Lucia Berlin, she said.
 He looked blank. ...The winner? she added.
 Oh, right, yes Lucy we'll get to you in a minute, he said and launched into his repartee.
 Things took a serious turn for the worse when he introduced the keynote speaker, a well-known author unquote.
 The guy was another freak.
 I'm a Junitarian, he announced.
 I was born a Jew but now I am a Unitarian minister.
 He was a writer, apparently, and said how he sat at his typewriter every morning and waited for inspiration to flow through him "like feed through a loose goose."
 Then we discovered the secret of his success.
 He had written a novel about the civil war.
 It had a catchy title, "Light in September," "The Blue Badge of Courage" or something like that.
 Problem was the title sounded a bit like another book.
 Well that wasn't actually a problem as the other book got optioned by a film studio and, in order to prevent anyone confusing the two, the producers had paid him an astronomical figure for the rights to his title.
 It was a long and very boring afternoon.
 In solidarity with Lucia I was not drinking.
 Finally we got to the award.
-Lucia won the complete works of Jack London in paperback, a really shoddy series.
-Next day she was even more mortified when she was waiting to sell them at Moe's Book in Berkeley and the wife-beating compere recognised her as he walked by.
+Lucia won the complete works of Jack London in paperback, in a really shoddy series.
+Next day she was even more mortified when she was waiting to sell them at Moe's Book in Berkeley and the wife-beating compere recognized her as he walked by.

 In 1988 Frances & I published Safe & Sound, her third collection, from Poltroon Press.
-She wanted to find something to occupy her, but had been fired from a succesion of jobs for falling off the wagon.
+She wanted to find something to occupy her, but had been fired from a succession of jobs for falling off the wagon.
 She seemed determined to keep it together this time.
-I aked her if she wanted to come and work at the press.
+I asked her if she wanted to come and work at the press.
 She jumped at the notion and was radiant at the idea of learning to run the Linotype machine, though it's a completely redundant technology.
 It had taken me seven years to become competent on the machine, but it was still very temperamental.
 When things are going well (which is not always) it is faster than hand-setting type, and it is ideal for longer works.
 The keyboard is one-handed so the layout is not QWERTY.
 You've probably heard of ETAOIN SHRDLU which is the descending order of the first two rows of keys (& not a Gaelic toast).
-When things go wrong and you hear impending disaster in the clankings of the machinery, you have to quickly put in the clutch to stop the machine.
+When things go wrong and you hear impending disaster in the clanking of the machinery, you have to quickly put in the clutch to stop the machine.
 Problem is the clutch handle is down below the pot (of molten lead).
 And when things go wrong you get a squirt, which doesn't begin to describe the volcanic eruption of molten lead which comes right out of the front of the machine towards the operator.
 For this reason you always wear long pants and I used an office chair on castors so I could kick back from the machine and roll away, ending up with spatters of shiny metal on my jeans, like Ziggy Stardust.
 With practice I could kick off with my left foot on the clutch pedal and often avert disaster, though sometimes in my zeal the chair would tip over backwards.
 Lucia came over, undaunted at the prospect of this arcane craft.
 She sized up the 2000-pound iron hulk, ticking away in the corner.
 "Where does the paper go?" she asked.
 But Lucia was careful and meticulous.
 I explained to her the importance of a tight line, but not too tight, and how to manually insert the extra thin spaces that improved the look, but often were the cause of casting problems.
 She got into the finer points of typography and, as a writer, really became absorbed with the subtleties of spacing, kerning and word division that most readers don't see.
 Pretty soon she was rewriting her work as she set it in order to get a better-looking line.
 This is a danger I warned her against.

 One day she came in with a brand new story, sat down and keyboarded it over the next three days.
 Then she reread the story in the metal (unproofed) and dumped the slugs back into the hellbox for return to the melting pot.
 "Don't I even get to see it?"
 I complained.
 She explained how the process of setting the story in hot metal had helped her see that it was false.
 We laughed that it was the ultimate rare edition.
 But she also admitted that by mastering the Linotype she had begun to trust her instinct as a writer and got over the compulsion to rewrite as she went, though she changed all her ellipses to semicolons as she knew the dots with four thin spaces in the line was begging for a squirt.